ByzantineProcess/Kazoo/infinite-name/docs.md

 (And just don't load it into your Downloads folder, ok?)

+NOTE: Recently Kazoo has stopped working when not running unpacked.
+Not sure why, probably MV3.

 ## Usage:
-Literally just click on it while the nickname textbox is visible.
+No usage!
+Kazoo will automagically reroute the `index.js` request.
 # FAQ

 ### Wll you make a Firefox extension?